Frequently Asked Questions

 Academic Freedom

-"Academic freedom" is a concept pervasive within the higher education sector that supports the understanding that the free search for truth and its free exposition -- which includes the freedom to research and teach a range of topics, ideas and ideologies -- is a democratic right, and benefits us all.
+"Academic freedom" is a concept concept within the higher education sector that supports the understanding that the free search for truth and its free exposition -- which includes the freedom to research and teach a range of topics, ideas and ideologies -- is a democratic right, and benefits us all.
 SDSU is committed to academic freedom and both encouraging and protecting artistic, scientific, literary and political speech.
 The American Association of University Professors provides additional information about academic freedom.

 The First Amendment protects various freedoms, including freedom of speech, assembly, petition, religion and press.
 The speech protections apply to written and spoken words as well as expressive conduct (i.e., actions that do not involve written or spoken words but do contain a message, such as art or gestures).
 But these protections apply only to activities regulated by the government, and the protections are not absolute.
 Governments are also concerned with the security of their citizens and borders, and with equal treatment of their citizens.
 In analyzing the application of the First Amendment, courts will consider the various security, equality and liberty interests involved.

-The First Amendment does not prohibit any speech, but there are some types of speech for which there is no, or very limited, First Amendment protection.
+There are some types of speech for which there is no, or very limited, First Amendment protection.
 Unprotected speech may be regulated because of its content.
 Such speech includes but is not limited to the classifications below:

 • Incitement of Imminent Lawless Behavior: Speech advocating for the use of force or lawbreaking where it is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.